AdamTest24/BP1_Assignment_Template/Assignments/ReadMe.md

 ## Marking Criteria:

+Your assignments are assessed and graded into one of three grades, as per the following criteria:

 ### Revise (<50%):

 Assignment demonstrates a lack of understanding of at least some of the key concepts, and misses the point of what is expected of the assignment.
 Half, or more, of the assignment has been **misunderstood**, and requires revision in order for the candidate to fully understand the concepts of the module.
 Assignments that fall into this category may also be **incomplete**, with evidence of questions that have not been attempted.